-Four decades ago, the California Central Coast had not yet emerged as one of North America’s world-class winegrowing regions.
+Fifty years ago, the California Central Coast had not yet emerged as one of North America’s world-class winegrowing regions.
 With little history or viticultural precedent, planting on the Central Coast was a gamble.
-One of an handful of early pioneers, Jerry Lohr was among the first to realize the inherent potential of Monterey and Paso Robles for producing high quality grapes and superb wines.
+One of a handful of early pioneers, Jerry Lohr was among the first to realize the inherent potential of Monterey and Paso Robles for growing high quality grapes and producing superb wines.

 Pioneering Monterey and Paso Robles